Sales Reps spend 20-30% on RFPs: the real cost

 Time lost to version confusion: 20 minutes per RFP.
 Embarrassment when the wrong version goes out: priceless.

-With RAG: Every answer includes source attribution—you know exactly which document each piece came from.
+With RAG: Every answer includes source attribution so you know exactly which document each piece came from.
 Version conflicts are flagged automatically.
-The system doesn't return "the security response from somewhere"—it returns "the security response from Enterprise_Proposal_Acme_2026.docx, page 14, last reviewed January 2026."
+The system doesn't return "the security response from somewhere"; it returns "the security response from Enterprise_Proposal_Acme_2026.docx, page 14, last reviewed January 2026."

 Let's add up what we just walked through: